mondeja/project-config/docs/reference/styling.rst

 The existence of these files and directories is mandatory for execute the rest of actions of the rule.

-The items of ``files`` can also be globs to match a set of existent files.
-Keep in mind that if the files do not exist when the rule is executed, the glob itself will be treated as a file name and will be checked for existence.

 .. rubric:: Examples

 .. tabs::